argosnothing/nixos-config/modules/README.md

 # Modules

+### bundles
+* Module bundles that act as system presets, or simply extended configuration on top of a window manager so it does not pollute my host module imports.
+  * `modules.nixos.base`
+    * Critically important stuff that each host should at least have (where `modules.nixos.critical` is imported)
+  * `modules.nixos.niri-bundle`
+    * Niri bundle of my current fav niri setup
 ### critical
 * Important Utilities that need to be included in my configs, most tend to be under `modules.nixos.critical`
 * Hosts will not need to import the critical module directly, this is handled through the `modules.nixos.base` bundle under the bundles directory